William Hood Simpson: Later life

-After the war ended, Simpson commanded the Memphis, Tennessee-based Second United States Army from October 11 to November 14, 1945.
-He then returned to Washington, DC, working in the Office of the Chief of Staff as a member of the Military Intelligence Board, and President of the War Department Reorganization Board from November 15, 1945, until April 4, 1946.
-He retired from the army with a physical disability on November 30, 1946.
-On August 4, 1954, he was promoted to full general on the retired list by a special Act of Congress that advanced officers who had commanded armies or the equivalent to that rank.
+After the war ended, Simpson commanded the Memphis, Tennessee-based Second United States Army from 11 October to 14 November 1945.
+He then returned to Washington, D.C., working in the Office of the Chief of Staff as a member of the Military Intelligence Board, and President of the War Department Reorganization Board from 15 November 1945, until 4 April 1946.
+He retired from the army with a physical disability on 30 November 1946.
+On 4 August 1954, he was promoted to full general on the retired list by a special Act of Congress that advanced officers who had commanded armies or the equivalent to that rank.

 After retirement, Simpson lived and worked in the San Antonio, Texas, area.
 He was a member of the board of directors of the Alamo National Bank, and succeeded General Walter Krueger as a member of the Board of Directors of the Chamber of Commerce of San Antonio.
 He was also chairman of the board of the Alamo chapter of the Association of the United States Army, and spearheaded a drive to raise $750,000 for the construction of the Santa Rosa Children's Hospital.

 His wife Ruth died in 1971, and soon thereafter, Simpson moved into the Menger Hotel in downtown San Antonio, where he was very popular with the staff.
 He suffered from phlebitis and neuritis, and was generally confined to his room.
-In 1978, at the age of 90, he met Catherine Louise (Kay) Berman, a retired civil-service worker from a military family 33 years his junior, and the two were married on April 9, 1978.
+In 1978, at the age of 90, he met Catherine Louise (Kay) Berman, a retired civil-service worker from a military family 33 years his junior, and the two were married on 9 April 1978.
 They moved out of the Menger Hotel and into a home they built in Windcrest, Texas.

-Simpson died in the Brooke Army Medical Center on August 15, 1980, and was buried alongside his first wife Ruth in Arlington National Cemetery in Virginia.
+Simpson died in the Brooke Army Medical Center on 15 August 1980, and was buried alongside his first wife Ruth in Arlington National Cemetery in Virginia.